Verified

 About First Dawn Recovery

-First Dawn Recovery provides veterans, military personnel, and first responders with a 10-bed residential program designed to treat substance use, post-traumatic stress disorder (PTSD), and mental health disorders.
+First Dawn Recovery serves veterans, military personnel, first responders, National Guard members, and reservists with a 10-bed residential program designed to treat substance use, post-traumatic stress disorder (PTSD), and mental health disorders.
 With a deep understanding of the distinct challenges these groups face, they provide a tailored approach that puts each client at the center of their program, giving them a sense of control over their recovery journey.
 With peer support and evidence-based therapies, clients build a foundation for a brighter future.

 First Dawn Recovery’s trauma-informed treatment provides veterans, military personnel, and first responders with compassionate, specialized care.
 Their approach reduces stigma, prevents re-traumatization, and fosters trust by addressing trauma-related conditions with understanding and respect.
 With treatment that truly understands military culture, clients learn to manage triggers, rebuild relationships, and successfully reintegrate into civilian life.